Brittney Griner back home in US after Russian prisoner swap - WHIZ News

-SAN ANTONIO (AP) — American basketball star Brittney Griner returned to the United States early Friday after being freed in a high-profile prisoner exchange following nearly 10 months in detention in Russia.
+SAN ANTONIO (AP) — Brittney Griner returned to the United States early Friday, nearly 10 months after the basketball star’s detention in Russia made her the most high-profile American jailed abroad and set off a political firestorm.

+Griner’s status as an openly gay Black woman, her prominence in women’s basketball and her imprisonment in a country where authorities have been hostile to the LBGTQ community heightened concerns for her and brought tremendous attention to the case.
+Russia’s invasion of Ukraine after her arrest complicated matters further.

-The deal, which saw her swapped for notorious arms dealer Viktor Bout, secured the release of the most prominent American detained abroad and achieved a top goal for President Joe Biden.
+The deal announced Thursday that saw Griner exchanged for notorious arms dealer Viktor Bout achieved a top goal for President Joe Biden.
 But the U.S. failed to win freedom for another American, Paul Whelan, who has been jailed for nearly four years.

-Griner is a two-time Olympic gold medalist, Baylor University All-American and Phoenix Mercury pro basketball star.
-Her status as an openly gay Black woman, locked up in a country where authorities have been hostile to the LBGTQ community, injected racial, gender and social dynamics into her legal saga and brought unprecedented attention to the population of wrongful detainees.

 Biden’s authorization to release Bout, the Russian felon once nicknamed “the Merchant of Death,” underscored the heightened urgency that his administration faced to get Griner home, particularly after the recent resolution of her criminal case on drug charges and her subsequent transfer to a penal colony.

+“So happy to have Brittney back on U.S. soil.
+Welcome home BG!” tweeted Roger Carstens, the special presidential envoy for hostage affairs.

-The athlete, who also played pro basketball in Russia, was arrested at an airport there in February after Russian authorities said she was carrying vape canisters with cannabis oil.
-Before her conviction, the U.S. State Department declared Griner to be “wrongfully detained” — a charge that Russia has sharply rejected.
+The WNBA star, who also played pro basketball in Russia, was arrested at Moscow’s Sheremetyevo Airport in February after Russian authorities said she was carrying vape canisters with cannabis oil.
+The U.S. State Department declared Griner to be “wrongfully detained” — a charge that Russia has sharply rejected.

+Griner pleaded guilty in July but still faced trial because admitting guilt in Russia’s judicial system does not automatically end a case.
+She was sentenced to nine years.

+She acknowledged in court that she possessed canisters with cannabis oil but said she had no criminal intent and accidentally packed them.
+Her defense team presented written statements that she had been prescribed cannabis to treat pain.

 The Russian Foreign Ministry confirmed Thursday’s swap, saying in a statement carried by Russian news agencies that the exchange took place in Abu Dhabi and Bout had been flown home.